USEPA/haztrak/README.md

 # Haztrak :recycle:

-Haztrak is an example web-application that aims to illustrate how [hazardous waste](https://www.epa.gov/hw) management software can interface with and leverage the resources exposed by EPA's [RCRAInfo](https://rcrainfo.epa.gov/)
+Haztrak is an example web application that aims to illustrate how [hazardous waste](https://www.epa.gov/hw) management software can interface with and leverage the resources exposed by EPA's [RCRAInfo](https://rcrainfo.epa.gov/)